 Hi, guys.
 Andrea Unger here.
-And I want to briefly discuss today about something that is no longer that much in discussion, and that is market profile.
-Market profile was very popular in the early 2000, 2002-3, till 2007-8—things like that, and then slowly became less and less interesting for most of the traders.
+And I want to briefly discuss today something that is no longer that much in discussion, and that is the market profile.
+The market profile was very popular in early 2000, 2002-3, till 2007-8—things like that, and then slowly became less and less interesting for most of the traders.
 And today, there is very little information about it.
 So, is it valid or not?
-Market profile was profiling the volume distribution during the day or during the period of time you were arriving for different levels of price so that we could find at what level of price there where the most trades and so on.
-And we could graph this distribution of the volumes this way or, obviously, other sources of outcome, and use that with a certain strategy or approach.
+The market profile was profiling the volume distribution during the day or during the period of time, you were arriving for different levels of price so that we could find at what level of price there were the most trades and so on.
+And we could graph this distribution of the volumes this way or, obviously, other sources of the outcome, and use that with a certain strategy or approach.
 I think it is a valid approach, but it’s mostly a discretionary approach—or at least, there is a method, obviously.

 Ciao, from Andrea Unger.